Mat-foucher/Tropical2020/README.md

 ```

 As can be seen in the block of code, the `StrictPiecewiseLinearFunction()` object takes in the first parameter which
-must be the associated `CombCurve()` object, and the dictionary of edge slopes as the second parameter.
+must be the associated `BasicFamily()` object, and the dictionary of edge slopes as the second parameter.
 In the example
 we have just seen, `f` is perhaps not a mesa on `C`, and even more, is perhaps not even well defined!

 ### Testing the Well - Definedness of Your SPLF <a name="splfDefined"></a>